-Masai Mara National Reserve has excellent and fair seasons when to go on a Safari, many safari companies will tell you that any month is good for a holiday Package to Masai Mara safari in Kenya.
-It is also often that travelers get disappointed when they arrive a visit to Masai Mara and find the weather unfavorable or that the wildlife has dispersed because of the rains.
+Masai Mara National Reserve has excellent and fair seasons when to go on a Safari, many safari companies will tell you that any month is good for a holiday to Masai Mara Kenya.
+It is also often that travelers get disappointed when they arrive to Masai Mara National Reserve and find the weather unfavorable or that the herd wildlife has dispersed because of the rains.

-The truth is the dry season from July to September is the best time to visit Masai Mara on a Masai Mara holiday Package in Kenya, but the peak season being late July to August.
-The beginning of January through the end of February signals the warmest and wettest period in the region.
-This means the wildlife will be in shorter supply due to the start of the rainy season, flooded roads and generally wet weather.
-This period is not the best time to visit Masai Mara since it makes it poor for game viewing combined with slippery roads, mosquitoes are also much more prevalent during this period, June sees the start of the dry season with water levels and riverbanks teaming with wildlife being able to observe the wildebeest migration crossing the Maasai Mara and Serengeti, one of the most exciting experiences of a lifetime.
-This is ideally the best time to go on a safari to the Masai Mara Africa.
+The truth is the dry season from July to September is the best time to visit the Masai Mara safari in Kenya, but the peak season being late July to August.
+The beginning of January through the end of February signals the warmest and wettest period in the region, this means the wildlife will be in high supply.
+The start of the rainy season usually comes with flooded roads and generally wet weather.
+This period is not the best time to visit Masai Mara since it makes it poor for game viewing combined with slippery roads, mosquitoes are also much more prevalent during this period, June sees the start of the dry season with water levels and riverbanks teeming with wildlife being able to observe the wildebeest migration crossing the Maasai Mara and Serengeti, one of the most exciting experiences of a lifetime.
+This is ideally the best time to go on a safari to Masai Mara Africa.
 December can also be an excellent time to visit Masai Mara Kenya on a Safari holiday.
-The Park is covered with lush green scenery making an ideal habitat for migratory birds and the newborn animals.
+The Park is covered with lush green scenery making an ideal habitat for migratory birds and newborn animals.